perry-amsterdam/led-clock/README.md

-# Led clock build with wemos d1 mini and ws2812b.
+# Led clock build with wemos d1 mini and ws2812b leds.

 I am building a led clock from ws2812b leds, picture frame from ikea, some laser cutting, 3d printing, a wemos d1 mini and some arduino code.
 This project is to learn to code arduino, lasercutting and some 3d printing.
 The face of the clock wil be simple, later when the clock is finished i wil ask a groep of creative people that make art, to do something nice with the clock face.